Philip Sidney: Politics and marriage

+In 1585 the couple had one daughter, Elizabeth, who later married Roger Manners, 5th Earl of Rutland, in March 1599 and died without issue in 1612.

 Literary writings

 Like the best of the Elizabethans, Sidney was successful in more than one branch of literature, but none of his work was published during his lifetime.
+However, it circulated in manuscript.
 His finest achievement was a sequence of 108 love sonnets.
 These owe much to Petrarch and Pierre de Ronsard in tone and style, and place Sidney as the greatest Elizabethan sonneteer after Shakespeare.
 Written to his mistress, Lady Penelope Rich, though dedicated to his wife, they reveal true lyric emotion couched in a language delicately archaic.
 In form Sidney usually adopts the Petrarchan octave (ABBAABBA), with variations in the sestet that include the English final couplet.
 His artistic contacts were more peaceful and significant for his lasting fame.
 During his absence from court, he wrote Astrophel and Stella (1591) and the first draft of The Arcadia and The Defence of Poesy.
-His pastoral romance The Arcadia (1598) is an intricate love story, embodying the ideals of the medieval chivalry, so congenial to Sidney's own spirit.
-The story is diffused and involved, and the many secondary love stories interwoven with the main one distract attention.
-The characters are vague and idealized.
-The style, in its strength and its weaknesses, is that of a poet writing prose; melodious, picturesque, rather artificial and ornamental.
-The story contains a number of fine lyrics.
 Somewhat earlier, he had met Edmund Spenser, who dedicated The Shepheardes Calender to him.
 Other literary contacts included membership, along with his friends and fellow poets Fulke Greville, Edward Dyer, Edmund Spenser and Gabriel Harvey, of the (possibly fictitious) "Areopagus", a humanist endeavour to classicise English verse.

 Military activity

 Sidney played a brilliant part in the military/literary/courtly life common to the young nobles of the time.
 Both his family heritage and his personal experience (he was in Walsingham's house in Paris during the Saint Bartholomew's Day Massacre), confirmed him as a keenly militant Protestant.

 In the 1570s, he persuaded John Casimir to consider proposals for a united Protestant effort against the Catholic Church and Spain.
+In the winter of 1575-76 he fought in Ireland while his father was Lord Deputy there.
 In the early 1580s, he argued fruitlessly for an assault on Spain itself.
 Promoted General of Horse in 1583, his enthusiasm for the Protestant struggle was given free rein when he was appointed governor of Flushing in the Netherlands in 1585.
 Whilst in the Netherlands, he consistently urged boldness on his superior, his uncle the Earl of Leicester.
 He carried out a successful raid on Spanish forces near Axel in July 1586.